vmware-archive/command-function-invoker/README.md

 ## Purpose

 The *command function invoker* provides a Docker base layer for a function consisting of a single command.
-It accepts HTTP requests, invokes the command for each request.
+It accepts HTTP requests and invokes the command for each request.

 ## Development